Finschia/finschia/docs/delegators/delegator-guide-cli.md

 *NOTE: This section only concerns fundraiser participants*
 :::

 If you participated in the fundraiser, you should be in possession of a 12-words mnemonic.
-Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the LBM tools.
+Newly generated mnemonics use 24 words, but 12-word mnemonics are also compatible with all the Finschia tools.

 #### On a Ledger Device